Euro 2024 Fantasy: Saturday’s goals, assists, Player of the Match awards + stats

-All the attacking returns, Player of the Match awards and underlying stats from Saturday’s Euro 2024 Fantasy matches can be found in this article.
-Scout Notes will follow.
+This article has all the attacking returns, Player of the Match awards and key underlying stats from Saturday’s Euro 2024 Fantasy matches.

-The summary of goals, assists, bookings and each Player of the Match comes from the UEFA site.
+The round-up of goals, assists, bookings and each Player of the Match comes from the UEFA site.

 Everything else, like chances created and goal attempts, is official Opta data taken from our Premium Members Area.